 Myth #4: DPA is Only for First-time Home Buyers or Certain Professions

-Presented by Gracie Perez with Town Square Mortgage & Investments.
+Presented by Gracie Perez with Cardinal Financial.
 Gracie is located in Dallas, TX and is authorized to help borrowers statewide.

 While it’s true that Mortgage Credit Certificate programs are only for first-time buyers, many DPA programs are actually open to both first-time and repeat home buyers!
 TSAHC also offers two down payment assistance programs, honoring Texans who work within certain professions while also allowing those outside those industries to access down payment assistance.